jewel/clearskies/protocol/core.md

 }
 ```

-File moves do not require special handling (they are just sent with type "update"), since the file ID
+File moves do not require special handling (they are just sent with type
-is unique and only the encrypted metadata changed.
+"update"), since the file ID is unique and only the encrypted metadata changed.

-File deletes are handled as an "update" where the "deleted" member is set to true.
+File deletes are handled as an "update" where the "deleted" member is set to
+true.

+Just like with read-write and read-only file changes, the change messages
+should be appended to the copy of the manifest including their signatures.

 Deduplicating on untrusted peers